Skip to content

 copy_from()

-Copies ImageU8 data directly to PBO (GPU→GPU, zero CPU overhead).
+Copies ImageU8 data directly to the PBO (GPU→GPU, zero CPU overhead).

 Raises: - TypeError: If image is not ImageU8 - RuntimeError: If resource has been freed